cdelbrug-fcstone/pyclass/README.md

 # pyclass

-Hey!
+I removed "Hey!"
 This is for my Kirk Byers Python Course!